 Editor's Note: Pastor Roger Barrier's "Ask Roger" column regularly appears at Preach It, Teach It.
 Every week at Crosswalk, Dr. Barrier puts nearly 40 years of experience in the pastorate to work answering questions of doctrine or practice for laypeople, or giving advice on church leadership issues.
 Email him your questions at [email protected]

-What do you think about gay marriage?
+Dear Roger, What do you think about gay marriage?
 I’d like your take on the issue.

 Dear The Many Who Have Asked Me About Gay Marriage,

 First, let me say that my wife Julie and I disagree about some of the things that I intend to share.
 That’s okay.
 There are many ways to look at this issue.
-She thinks one way; I think another way; and we both think we’re right.
+She thinks one way; I think another way.
+And we both think we’re right.

 These are the eight perspectives from which I look at this important, charged topic.

-Photo courtesy: ©Thinstock/stevanovicigor
+Photo Credit: ©Thinstock/stevanovicigor

 The Oregon Court of Appeals maintained a ruling against Aaron and Melissa Klein, owners of the bakery Sweetcakes by Melissa, which ordered the Kleins to pay $135,000 to a lesbian couple whose wedding cake the Kleins refused to make, says The Blaze.